 A well socialized pup will become a balanced dog with whom you will be able to share a huge range of activities and pleasures.

 What can be cuter than a happy Picard puppy wagging his tail to welcome everyone he encounters?
 What’s sadder to see one moving away from visitors, with a worried look, hiding behind its owner’s legs?

 Temperament is shaped by genetics, the nature of the individual and the environment.
 So, as a puppy buyer, it’s your job to check to make sure that the socialization started at the breeder's home is continued in his new home and environment.
 It’s also your duty to make sure that the environment in which he grows allows him to explore, enjoy new experiences and make new friends.
 This does not necessarily happen by itself!

 Dogs do not generalize as well as humans.
 Even though they are happy about meeting new people at your house, it doesn’t mean they will want to do the same in unfamiliar surroundings.
 In order to help a Berger Picard puppy, you can provide him with new and positive experiences in different environments so that he learns that new people and new places are synonymous of fun.

 Puppies must also accept to be examined by strangers; indeed, that’s really what happens when you bring him to the veterinarian.
 A well kept puppy will not normally need to visit the vet often; the latter shall remain somewhat a stranger.
 The puppy must accept to be manipulated, hold and examined from every aspects even if it tickles.

-Another factor to consider is that all puppies go through a fear period during their development.
-During this period, the puppy may feel frightened by something or someone, even just a loud noise.
+Another factor to consider is that all puppies go through fear periods during their development.
+During these periods, the puppy may feel frightened by something or someone, even just a loud noise.
 A fear occurring during this period can linger for the rest of its life.

 Dogs see the world differently than humans